open-sauced/intro/docs/CONTRIBUTING.md

 We actively welcome your PRs.
 However, you must ensure that **you are assigned** to an existing issue before working on changes, and you need to **link your work to the issue in your PR template**.

+### Before Submitting a PR Template

+1. Ensure that your changes are made in a new branch.
+2. Run and check your changes locally and ensure that everything works as it should.

 ## Getting Started

 ### Setup the Project Locally